-Last Thursday I was lucky enough to be one of the very few last people to have seen the inside of the cube, until it’s reopened once the cube returns to earth for further analysis of the biological samples.
-In the coming days we will be setting up our own mission control centre at Arkafort, in preparation of the launch on Saturday the 28th of August at 9:37am (CEST).
-On the 2nd of September the cube should come online, after which we will immediately establish a connection and ping the cube.
+Last Thursday I was lucky enough to be one of the very few last people to have seen the inside of the cube until it’s reopened once the cube returns to earth for further analysis of the biological samples.
+In the coming days, we will be setting up our own mission control centre at Arkafort, in preparation for the launch on Saturday, the 28th of August at 9:37 am (CEST).
+On the 2nd of September, the cube should come online, after which we will immediately establish a connection and ping the cube.
 The results of the ping will be published on all of our social media outlets for the other geeks (like us!) out there!

 Project Maleth is managed by SpaceOMIX, funded by the Ministry for Foreign and European Affairs of Malta, biotech company Evolve Ltd and Arkafort and supported by the Ministry for Research, Innovation and post COVID19 strategy.
 This collaboration was initiated and facilitated by the RIDT at the University of Malta.